Fintech Boom Continues but Needs Better Regulation – World Bank Report

 A fast-changing future for Fintech and Finance

-If governments do follow the recommendations of the Fintech and the Future of Finance report, we can expect stronger policy directives and regulations coming soon.
+If governments follow the recommendations of the Fintech and the Future of Finance report, we can expect stronger policy directives and regulations to come soon.
 With luck, those will be designed and applied in ways that encourage growth and competition without sacrificing fairness and accessibility.

 You can read the report and download its individual documents via this link.